AlchemistSimulator/Alchemist/src/orchid/resources/wiki/use/run-gradle.md

 how to display the information, and so on.
 A list of the commands can be printed by passing `--help` as argument.

+## Importing the project into an IDE

+Alchemist projects can be imported in several IDEs: as far as the development environment supports Gradle, then it supports development of Alchemist projects.
+The IDE we recommend for development is IntelliJ Idea, which (among those we tested out) has the better integration with Gradle.
+Importing the project in Idea is trivial: just open the folder containing the `build.gradle.kts` file with the IDE.
+Depending on the version and the IDE settings, it could import the project straight away or ask which import format to prefer: pick "Gradle".

+Once the project is ready, it can be developed as any other project.
+IntelliJ provides a syntax helper for YAML which is rather handy.
+Since the IDE can run gradle tasks, it is also possible to launch the simulator directly from the IDE.